-Timothy “Tim” Howard (born March 6, 1979) is an American soccer player who plays as a goalkeeper for the Colorado Rapids in the MLS.
+Timothy “Tim” Howard (born March 6, 1979) is an American soccer player who played goal for the US Mens National Soccer team.
 He grew up in North Brunswick, New Jersey, and was diagnosed with Tourette Syndrome when he was in the sixth grade.

 Tim’s soccer abilities drew the attention of Tim Mulqueen, who had been an assistant coach for the United States men’s national under-17 soccer team.
 At age 15, Tim began playing in goal for U.S. youth national teams.
 He made his international debut against Honduras on the U-17 squad.
 One month before graduating from North Brunswick High School, Tim played for the Imperials in his first professional game.

 Tim played in the English Premier League for 13 years joining Manchester United in 2003 after a six-year spell with the MetroStars in MLS.
 Howard moved to Everton in 2006, initially on loan and then on a permanent deal.
-He rejoined MLS with the Colorado Rapids in 2016.
+He rejoined MLS with the Colorado Rapids in 2016 and announced his retirement in 2019.
+However, on March 4, 2020, he announced his return to professional soccer, signing a playing contract with Memphis 901 FC in the USL Championship, where he also serves as sporting director and minority owner.

 A premier shot-stopper, Tim was a mainstay on the US Men’s national team.
 Starting in goal for the US in the 2010 and 2014 World Cups, he holds the record for most saves in a World Cup game with 16.